-We emphasize that, relative to~\cite{MC-ED-AB:20}, our sufficient conditions are markedly easier to check a priori and do not require to numerically solve a linear matrix inequality.
-Moreover, our treatment also accounts for input constraints and does not require the computation of the Moreau envelope.
-Relative to, e.g.,~\cite{Jokic2009controller,li2020optimal,brunner2012feedback,hauswirth2020timescale}, we consider time-varying problems and system disturbances, and we offer exponential stability and ISS results.
-Relative to~\cite{cisneros2020distributed,edwards2000input}, we investigate the stability of saddle-point flows when interconnected with an LTI system.
+We emphasize that, relative to~\cite{MC-ED-AB:20}: (i) our sufficient conditions for convergence are easier to check as they do not require to numerically solve a linear matrix inequality, and (ii) our framework does not require to compute the Moreau envelope.
+Relative to~\cite{Jokic2009controller,li2020optimal,brunner2012feedback,hauswirth2020timescale}, we account for time variability in the cost functions and in the disturbances, and we prove exponential convergence.
+Relative to~\cite{cisneros2020distributed,edwards2000input}, we investigate saddle-point dynamics when coupled with a dynamical system.

-The rest of this paper is organized as follows.
-Section~\ref{sec:problem} presents the problem formulation.
-Section~\ref{sec_projected_systems} develops a projected primal-dual output feedback controller for problems with input constraints and output inequality constraints based on a regularized Lagrangian function.
+\textit{Organization.} We present in Section~\ref{sec:problem} our problem formulation.
+Section~\ref{sec_projected_systems} develops a projected primal-dual output feedback controller for problems with input constraints and output inequality constraints.
 Section~\ref{sec:no_projection} considers problems with output equality constraints.
-Section~\ref{sec_application_metering} presents numerical results by addressing on a traffic ramp metering problem.
-Finally, we present our conclusions in Section~\ref{sec_conclusions}.\footnote{\textbf{Notation.} Given two vectors $x$ and $u$, we use $(x,u) \in \real^{n+m}$ to denote their concatenation.
-We use $\bar{\lambda}(P)$ and $\underline{\lambda}(P)$ to denote the largest, and the smallest, eigenvalues of a square matrix $P$, respectively.
-We also use $\textrm{ess~sup}$ to denote that essential supremum.
-Finally, $P_\Omega:\mathbb{R}^\sigma \to \mathbb{R}^\sigma$ denotes the Euclidean projection of $z$ onto a closed convex set $\Omega \subseteq \real^\sigma$, namely $P_\Omega (z) := \arg \min_{v \in \Omega} \norm{z-v}.$ For $u \in \real^n$, we denote by $[u]_i$ the $i$-th entry of $u$, where $i \in \until n$; for a matrix $U \in \real^{n \times m}$, we use $[U]_{ij}$ to denote the entry $(i,j)$ of $U$.}
+Section~\ref{sec_application_metering} presents numerical results by focusing on a ramp metering problem in traffic systems.
+Finally, Section~\ref{sec_conclusions} summarizes our conclusions.